by Dr. Robert Berdan

 The animals move in a gliding action, not as fast as some ciliates, but unless pinned down by an overlying coverslip they are in constant motion making photography of these animals challenging.
+(Freshwater species can be narcotized using 1% Magnesium Chloride Todaro et. al 2019).
 The size of the animals is an important characteristic and the number of spines is constant, though they will sometimes break a spine and it will not regenerate.
-While the number of spines might be taxonomically important I challenge anyone to count them while this animal is moving - I presume counting spines can only be achieved in specimens that are fixed.
-One method to collect these animals is to get handfuls of algae and water plants and squeeze them into a container - though you will also collect lots of other organisms like rotifers, daphnia e5tc doing this.
+While the number of spines might be taxonomically important I challenge anyone to count them while this animal is moving - I presume counting spines can only be achieved in specimens that are fixed or narcotized.
+One method to collect these animals is to get handfuls of algae and water plants and squeeze them into a container - though you will also collect lots of other organisms like rotifers, daphnia etc doing this.

 Diagram of Gastrotrich